 - You must clear your holds before I can process your registration.
 Typical holds may include – emergency contact information, registration prep, and current address.
 If you have an immunization hold or an orientation/preview hold, contact the FES Advisor to get those cleared.
 Note that registration holds recur every semester, so you will need to clear your holds every semester you register.

-- The Registrar will enforce a late registration fee of $100 for students who register after January 3rd.
-Please register early before the holidays!
+- The Registrar will enforce a late registration fee of $100 for students who register after May 5th.
+Please register early!
+Registration starts March 20th.

-- You will get course access when classes begin January 4th; classes end April 28th.
+- You will get course access when classes begin May 8th; semester ends August 4th.